dtubbenhauer/sp2n-fundamental-tilting-charaters/README.md

 # sp2n-fundamental-tilting-charaters

-You can find a (short and hopefully sweet) Mathematica notebook to compute the Weyl characters for fundamental tilting modules.
+You can find a (short and hopefully sweet) Mathematica notebook to compute the Weyl characters for fundamental tilting modules that you can download on this page.

 This uses the below formula from <a href="https://arxiv.org/abs/2303.04264">https://arxiv.org/abs/2303.04264</a>